Ximene Trencavel-27 May 1355

 ‘I want to make quite clear that I believe you should allow Alyse to marry the Prince.
 It would be far preferable for you to become Comtesse of Foix.
 Alyse would help us both to achieve our objectives.
 You could create the Cathar haven you so desire and with the Prince’s support I could invade and capture Armagnac, becoming the Duc de Gascogne.
 Commings would be sandwiched between our territories and could be absorbed.
 We could create a new Occitan.’

 ‘From a personal perspective, you could choose a husband or lovers at will.
-Perhaps… one never knows, at some time I would make my suite for your hand.’
+Perhaps… one never knows, at some time I would make my suit for your hand.’

 Now Ximene understood.
 Everything was to this end.